 In addition, local restaurant tours, cooking classes, and over 40 specialized events at local restaurants are held, so it won’t be difficult to fill up your schedule.
 The festival’s key event is the Long Table Dinner, which features eight courses, eight chefs and 150 guests.
 What better way to fill your stomach with wonderful food and drink and meet other likeminded epicureans.

-Head over to their website for more details and the 2020 dates once they’re announced.
+Head over to their website for more details and the future dates once they’re announced.

 Drive Down Smith Dorrien Trail